informatics-isi-edu/ermrest/user-doc/ermrest-registry-purge.md

 ## Description

 ermrest-registry-purge purges ERMrest catalogs.
-The user who executes this command must be superuser.
-The command will run database utilities as the _ermrest_ daemon user to drop databases and remove entries from the ERMrest registry of catalogs.
+The command will run database utilities to drop databases and remove entries from the ERMrest registry of catalogs.
 Optionally, it will force disconnect of client connections and/or archive databases before dropping them.
 By default, it purges any deleted database, but it includes options to purge all catalogs or to purge only catalogs that are at least as old as a given age.

 ## Options